 The Vinyl District Graded on a Curve: The Jazz Butcher, The Wasted Years Wed, Nov 1st 2017

-Sun Burns Out The crazy years of the Jazz Butcher or no pity for geniuses Thu, Nov 9th 2017
+Sun Burns Out The crazy years of the Jazz Butcher or no pity for geniuses (France), Thu, Nov 9th 2017

 - Gloop Jiving

 - Zombie Love

 - Grey Flannelette

 - La Mer

 - Poisoned By Food

 - Girls Who Keep Goldfish